Our Mission

 On August 16th, 2021 I was in a nearly fatal motorcycle accident that left me hospitalized for two months and essentially bedridden at home for another seven.
 I shattered my right femur in three places also being an open fracture.
 I was told that with how severe the injury was I could never run long distances again.
 I shattered my left wrist with such severity that my surgeon told me it was one of the worst ways to break a wrist and would be surprised if I could ever bear significant weight into it.
 The bones in my right hand were shattered, my collarbone broken and dislocated.
 I also broke multiple vertebrae, and endured severe nerve injures to six of my nerves.
 Three out of the six nerves were fully avulsed.
 That’s just to name a few of my injuries.

-Raising money for this cause is important to me because I want to help make an impact on nerve research and help others dealing with struggles like my own.
-With modern advancements in medical technology comes hope in the discovery of potential treatments.
-I hope to help donate the funds I raise to a lab discovering such cures through a variety of athletic fundraisers to show others that anything is possible.
+Raising money for Nerve regeneration research is important to me because I want to help make an impact on nerve research and help others suffering with different nerve injuries.
+With modern advancements in medical technology comes hope in the discovery of potential treatments I hope to help donate the funds I raise to the UCONN Neuroregeneration Laboratory through a variety of athletic fundraisers to show others that anything is possible.

 Prior to my accident, I was in incredible shape.
 One of my biggest passions being physical fitness, I haven’t let any of my injuries prevent me from pursing that love.
 Which is why for our fundraising events, I would like to bringing people together for active events.

-It is through this passion that I am challenging myself to complete an Ironman despite only having use of one arm.
-On August 23, 2023, my doctors gave me the green light to start running again.
-From that day on, I have been training to complete an IRONMAN. in less than a year of training I’ve endured the difficult task of teaching myself how to swim, bike, and run with just one arm.
-I want to prove that no matter what anyone else says, even if an “expert” thinks you won’t be able to do something you need to push yourself beyond what you think is possible to show that nothing can hold you back if you don’t let it.
+It is through this passion that I am challenged myself to complete an IRONMAN despite only having use of one arm.
+In less than one year of training since my doctors gave me the green light to begin running again.
+This was an incredibly difficult task of teaching myself how to swim, bike, and run with just one arm.
+However I was able to prove all of the “experts” wrong.
+I am now training to complete a 100 mile race.
+No matter what the “experts” thinks you won’t be able to do something you need to push yourself beyond what you think is possible to show that nothing can hold you back if you don’t let it.